-The weather was looking as grim as a goblin and as dark as a Dementor until Harry Potter waved his wand Thursday night, ensuring that the outdoor screening at Cinebarre in Mount Pleasant would be manifested as scheduled.
+The weather was looking as grim as a goblin and as dark as a Dementor until Harry Potter waved his wand Thursday night, ensuring that the outdoor screening at Cinebarre in Mount Pleasant would be incanted as scheduled.

 "The Final Harry Potter Festival" at Cinebarre, also featuring two indoor screenings, was one of several Charleston area parties celebrating the midnight debut of "Harry Potter and the Deathly Hallows: Part 2."

 Fans were out in force, some in costume, others just to savor the Butterbeer and other theme foods in the buildup to the movie.
 Most were taking the end of the immensely popular book and film saga in stride.

 Logan McClendon of Mount Pleasant and his companion Amy Allison, a Los Angeles transplant, were among those with the most elaborate and well-thought-out character costumes, the former menacing as a Dementor, the latter fetching as a sorceress.